livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.2 Graph object

-A graph object is a persisted record of one of the fundamental object types.
+`graph object` is a persisted record of one of the fundamental object types.

 The fundamental object types are: